Moxn: Git-like version control for documents, built for AI agents

 Filesystem-like navigation that agents traverse via MCP or CLI.

 filesystems provide a strict isolation mechanism.
 Within a filesystem, a user can have read, comment, edit, or none access per document.
 Even with none, they can see that the document exists.
-Users without access to the filesystem at all cannot see the filesystem, its documents, or its structure.
+Users without access to the filesystem at all cannot see the file structure, its documents, or its contents.

 Version control: branching